Home » Blog » Asia » Japan » Best Places to Visit in Tokyo for First-Timers: FULL Guide

 Bullet Trains

 The Japanese bullet trains are also known as Shinkansen.
-The main lines of Shinkansen with high-speed trains include Sanyo, Tokyo, Tohoku, Kyushu, Joetsu, and Nagano.
+The main lines of the Shinkansen with high-speed trains include Sanyo, Tokyo, Tohoku, Kyushu, Joetsu, and Nagano.

 You can also get on these trains to access the main islands of Japan, Hokkaido, Kyushu, and Honshu.
 It is operated by Japan Railways and you can get a Japan Rail Pass as an affordable way of travelling unlimited for a set amount of days.
 This makes sense if you are really planning to travel around Japan on your visit and is cheaper than buying a number of one-way tickets.